datenstrom/yellow/README.md

 How can I contribute?
 ---------------------
-Your feedback is much appreciated.
-Let us know about problems and ideas.
 Everything is open source, made by the people who use Yellow.
 [Thank you](https://github.com/markseu/yellowcms/wiki/Yellow-contributors).
 You can [report issues](https://github.com/markseu/yellowcms/issues) on Github and send [pull requests](https://help.github.com/articles/using-pull-requests/) for improvements.